CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

    ![](./media/pe-07.png)

 8. To see the number and status of VM instances, select Instances from the menu on the left-hand side of the scale set window.
-The status indicates if the VM instance is Creating as the scale set automatically scales out, or is Deleting as the scale automatically scales in.
+The status indicates if the VM instance is Created as the scale set automatically scales out, or is Deleting as the scale automatically scales in.